 - HR&A Advisors memo on exemptions from rent stabilization

-In addition to the HR&A Advisors memorandums and matrix, the consultant has provided an overview of rental unit registry data and put it into some regional context:
+In addition to the HR&A Advisors memorandums and matrix, the consultant has provided an overview of rental unit registry data and put it into regional context.

 Renters Alliance summarized that data brief and added some thoughts of our own.
 Finally, the city posted its own memorandum on habitability standards (a topic that was discussed in the last summer dialogues):

-In total these documents both feed the discussion and structure the upcoming process.
-That includes three scheduled facilitated dialogues and two follow-up City Council study sessions.
+It is a lot to take in!
+But these documents will feed the discussion and structure the upcoming RSO process, which includes a second round of facilitated dialogues and two follow-up City Council study sessions.
 We talk about the coming process in the roadmap post.
 Here are the scheduled dialogues.

 Also not on the city’s agenda, evidently, is a rent committee or board where tenant and landlord representatives could adjudicate disputes and perhaps make policy recommendations.
-There is precedent: Beverly Hills once had a rent board (later a commission).
-But that idea appears not on the Council’s agenda at present though both tenants and landlords were generally supportive of such a body.
+(We had recommended one and there is precedent: Beverly Hills once had a rent board and later a commission.)

 First You’re Hearing About HR&A Advisors?

-Any resident who rents but did not know that a consultant was working on an analysis of rent stabilization issues can be forgiven.
-For many months the city has been silent about the policy process.
-Aside from a brief update last March and a sparsely-attended ‘community education’ event in May, for most of us the rent stabilization policy process simply seemed to go on hiatus.
-Many tenants still think the current allowed increase and relocation fee schedule is permanent.
-(They are not!)
+Any resident who rents but did not know that a consultant was working on an analysis of rent stabilization issues can be forgiven: for many months the city has been silent about the policy process.
+Aside from a brief update last March and a sparsely-attended ‘community education’ event in May, for most of us the rent stabilization policy process simply seemed on hiatus.

 However readers of our Renters Alliance email newsletter (subscribe) will have known that City Council did engage the consultant last November, and that the contract effectively defined the scope of this fall’s rent stabilization policy discussion.
 Renters Alliance provided an update in February as well as posted our view on the process ahead in July.
 Most recently we opined on the next round of facilitated dialogues coming this month.
 We try to keep you informed.
 Now it’s your turn to really pay attention!